Frances Johnson -- Rowesville

+Viewing will be held from 2 to 7 p.m.
+Sunday, May 9.

-Friends may call at the residence of her daughter, Catherine Stokes, 2074 Loblolly Lane, Orangeburg, and at the funeral home.
+Friends may call at the residence of her daughter, Catherine Stokes, 2074 Loblolly Lane, Orangeburg, and at Glover's Funeral Home.
 The family will be receiving limited guests due to COVID-19.

 Post a comment as